Bouteloua dactyloides

 Match the cultivar to your zone and soil.
 Local extension offices and native seed suppliers usually know which lines perform best in Zone 3–5 cold or Zone 8–10 heat.

-Most lawn failures blamed on poor seed or soil are shade problems.
-Buffalo grass is a full-sun species and struggles in the kind of shade that fescue or shade perennials can tolerate.
+Most failed buffalo grass lawns are shade problems wearing a seed or soil disguise.
+This is a full-sun prairie species, and it struggles in the kind of shade that fescue or shade perennials can tolerate.

-Buffalo grass really needs 6–8+ hours of direct light daily.
-Less light means thin, patchy growth and weeds moving into bare spots.
+Give it 6-8+ hours of direct light daily.
+Less light means thin, patchy growth and weeds moving into bare spots before the slow stolons can cover them.

 Use it in wide-open front yards, south-facing slopes, and around driveways where reflected heat would cook typical flower beds.
 It likes those harsher spots.

-Buffalo can often survive on 0.25–0.5 inches every 10–14 days once established.
-Many yards in Zone 6–8 only need supplemental water in real drought.
+Established buffalo grass can often survive on 0.25-0.5 inches every 10-14 days.
+Many yards only need supplemental water during real drought, not every time the surface looks dry.

 Use a shovel or soil probe to check moisture 4–6 inches down.
 Wait to water until the top 2–3 inches are dry, then water deeply so moisture reaches the full root zone, similar to good habits for deep watering in beds.